ohlalab/ohlalab.github.io/Opportunities/index.md

 # <i class="fa fa-cog fa-1x" aria-hidden="true" style="center"></i> Join the Lab as PhD student

-WE ARE HIRING!

-We are seeking a motivated candidate with a background in Psychology, Computational Neuroscience, Biology, or a related discipline to join the lab as PhD student.
-The project investigates taste perception and cognition and involves behavioral, EEG, and fMRI measures;  TMS, MEG, and tDCS are available as well.
-Solid programming skills and good command of English are required.
-Experience with EEG or fMRI data analysis and/or machine learning will be a plus.

-We offer salary and social benefits in conformity with the provisions of the Collective Agreement for the Civil Service (65% TVöD) and a three-year contract.

-Please contact Kathrin Ohla for more information: k.ohla (at) fz-juelich.de
+We have currently no positions available.
+If you want to join the lab as PhD candidate with your own fnding and if you have a background in Psychology, Computational Neuroscience, Biology, or a related discipline please contact us: k.ohla (at) fz-juelich.de

 <br><br>